eerimoq/monolinux-jiffy/README.rst

 WARNING: This section is under construction and contains a ton of errors.

-The final system enters user space in 0.4 seconds, which is 3.9 seconds faster than the baseline system.
-The complete system, including a EXT4 file system and networking, is functional in just 1.3 seconds.
+The final system enters user space in **0.4 seconds**, which is 3.9 seconds faster than the baseline system.
+The complete system, including a EXT4 file system and networking, is functional in just **1.3 seconds**.

 The table below contains measurements for both the baseline and final systems.